 What is the cost of participating in the Move-on-When-Ready program?

-For students who are eligible for the MOWR funding option, tuition and standard fees are paid by the Georgia Department of Education; students are responsible for other expenses such as books, special fees, and transportation.
+For students who are eligible for the MOWR funding option, tuition and standard fees are paid by the Georgia Department of Education for eligible courses.

-What’s the difference between AP and Dual enrollment classes?
+What’s the difference between AP and Move On When Ready classes?

-When students are dually enrolled with Georgia Perimeter College, the classes that they take are college classes taught by college faculty.
+When students are enrolled in high school as well as Georgia Perimeter College, the classes that they take at GPC are college classes taught by college faculty.
 In comparison, AP classes are an advanced high school class taught by high school faculty with training in teaching AP classes.
 College classes meet fewer times per week and usually require more motivation on the part of the student than AP classes.

 Won’t I get college credit whether I take a GPC class or an AP class?